tttor/ml-foundation/method/optim/pbqn_bollapragada_2018.md

   * stable quasi-Newton updating

 ## 2.1.
 Sample Size Selection
+* in the context of first-order methods.
+Their inner product test determines a sample size such that the search direction is a descent direction with high prob- ability.
 * for the search direction: to make an acute angle with the true quasi-Newton search direction

 ## 2.2.
 The Line Search